 Link to VAT

 Nerve Conduction

 Ritchi Song's web page on nerve conduction is great.
 This paper explains how nodes of ranvier and myelination is helpful (the depolarisation jumps at the speed of light from one node of ranvier to the next).

-For a more detailed explanation see this page.
+Link to VAT